+AUST R411.4

-AUST R411.4 A Firm shall not evaluate or compensate a Key Audit Partner based on that partner's success in selling non-assurance services to any Audit Clients of the Firm.
+A Firm shall not evaluate or compensate a Key Audit Partner based on that partner's success in selling non-assurance services to any the partner's Audit Clients of the Firm.
 This requirement does not preclude normal profit-sharing arrangements between partners of a Firm.